capitain96/AndroidProject/README.md

 *Disclaimer: <br>
 This list is subject to change.
-Since I am not fully sure which skillsets we will aquire in this course some goals are dependent on the fact that we learn something to implement them or not.*

 ---

 # Description of current features:

-## Links to dedicated VATSIM data, like ILS approaches or transitions
+## Links to dedicated VATSIM data

 Four buttons with important vatsim links can be found in the menu under "Vatsim"

-## Links to weather data, or built in ATIS
+## Links to weather data with geolocation

 Link to windy.com is implemented
-And it does automatically bring up the weather data of your current location. (this needs a little fine tuning)
+And it does automatically bring up the weather data of your current location.

 ## Overwiev over recent patchnotes

-Link to the last patchnote
+Link to the last patchnotes for the game.
-Possibility for a list with all patchnotes and all links to these full patchnotes maybe automate this?
-(Probably not with the current release format)

 ## List of available planes

-This was implemented using an adapter which reads a JSON with the plane info.
+This was implemented using an adapter which reads a JSON with the plane info stored in the "raw" folder

+## Little botebook

+A small persistent notebook to add information for yourself.

 ## List of your favorite Airports

-This was implemented using an adapter which reads a JSON with the airport info.
+This was implemented using asimilar adapter to the planes.
 So you can simply add your favorite airports to that json file and upload it.

 ## Other Features